-The most successful products I’ve been involved with in my career came about when the entire team opened the door to the mission at the same time, with similar expectations, and on equal footing.
+The most successful products I’ve been involved within my career came about when the entire cross-functional team opened the door to the mission at the same time, with similar expectations, and on equal footing.
 In other words, these teams started together.
 Not in organizational silos.
 Not with each individual immediately going off to work on different aspects of the project.
 Together.

 To explain why I believe starting together is so important for a business team, let me tell you a story about the music career I had before entering product management and UX.

-What does starting together mean, and why is it so valuable?
+What does starting together mean, and why is it so valuable for cross-functional teams?